jasongoossens/spring-ai-demo/readme.md

 ### 2. Configure OpenAI API Key

-OpenAI API keys are not free, but new accounts receive $5 credit that is valid for 3 months.
+OpenAI API keys are not free, but new accounts receive $5 credit that is valid for 3 months.  [caution] This is not valid for image generation.

 Generate an API key, and add it to the **OPENAI_API_KEY** environment variable.